Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Guardians

-Lourdes Gurriel Jr. -- with an on-base percentage of .167 in his past 10 games, 161 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Shane Bieber on the hill, on June 17 at 10:10 PM ET.
+Lourdes Gurriel Jr., with a slugging percentage of .350 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks versus the Cleveland Guardians, with Tanner Bibee on the hill, June 18 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Guardians.
+He had a hitless showing in his previous game (0-for-5) against the Guardians.

 Lourdes Gurriel Jr. Game Info & Props vs. the Guardians